California Penal Code 503 | Embezzlement

 LEGAL REPRESENTATION FOR EMBEZZLEMENT CHARGES

 There is no question that when someone needs an experienced embezzlement attorney when facing such accusations.
 A substantial part of our practice includes representing clients accused of all sorts of theft offenses including PC 503.
 Our office can employ experts, investigators, and forensic accounts to examine the validity of the government’s case.
 We represent clients accused of theft crimes in Orange County, Los Angeles, San Bernardino, Ventura, and Riverside counties.
-If you’ve been arrested, charged, or under investigation for embezzlement, contact a Criminal Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation.
+If you’ve been arrested, charged, or under investigation for embezzlement, contact an experienced Orange County Criminal Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation.

 California Penal Code 503 defined – (“Embezzlement is the fraudulent appropriation of property by a person to whom it has been intrusted.”)